GuillaumeGermain/CNN/README.md

 This is also a good opportunity to better understand the building and training of models.

 ## Disclaimer:
-**This is still a work in progress and scripts are not finished yet!**
+:construction: This is still a work in progress and scripts are not finished yet!

+## Task list
+- [] cleanup the readme
+- [] display nice pics of cats/dogs in the readme
+- [] add a predict function for one picture after the training

 ## Context
 We train a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).